osilander/base-qualities/README.md

 **SRX7630724**: Genomic long reads of NA12878 (Nanopore) 1 OXFORD_NANOPORE (PromethION) run: 17.6M spots, 116.3G bases, 93.5Gb downloads
 Design: Three flow cells were run with the sample NA12878.
 One flow cell was loaded with a library prepared from unsheared genomic DNA.
 For the additional two sequencing runs, 14g of NA12878 genomic DNA was mechanically sheared with Megaruptor 3 (Diagenode) with the manufacturers recommended speed to get sheared DNA with an average fragment length of 30Kb.

+**ERX3306008**: MinION sequencing
+1 OXFORD_NANOPORE (MinION) run: 867,351 spots, 5.8G bases, 4.8Gb downloads
+Submitted by: WELLCOME CENTRE FOR HUMAN GENETICS, UNIVERSITY OF OXFORD (WELLCOME CENTRE FOR HUMAN GENETICS, UNIVERSITY OF )
+Study: We evaluate the potential for routine WGS using ONT by sequencing the well-characterised reference sample NA12878 and the genome of an individual with ataxia-pancytopenia syndrome accompanied by severe immune dysregulation.